rakxsit/dunan/README.md

 # dunan
-Analysis of data from Dunan, an endangered Ryukyuan language.
+Analysis of initial geminates from Dunan, an endangered Ryukyuan language.